Aurelianis/SynFO4LightingRegionCellPatcher/README.md

 It will also keep the previsibines from PRP and any patches as long as your load order is correct.

-NOTE: Synthesis does not suppor the Compressed flag on cell records.
+NOTE: Synthesis does not support the Compressed flag on cell records.
 I've included SetCompressedFlagOnCells.pas which is an xEdit script that will flag them.